hojat-gazestani/Cloud/GCP/Corsera/GCP-Core Infrastructure.md

 ### Deployment Infrastructure as code
 * provide repeatable deployments
 * Create a yaml template describing your environment and use deplyement Manger to create resources

-1.
-Question 1
 What is the advantage of putting event-driven components of your application into Cloud Functions?

 ### question